alex-ebi/EDIBLES-DR5/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-astro_scripts_uibk could always use more documentation, whether
+EDIBLES-DR5 could always use more documentation, whether
-as part of the official astro_scripts_uibk docs, in docstrings,
+as part of the official EDIBLES-DR5 docs, in docstrings,
 or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://git.uibk.ac.at/csap5791/astro_scripts_uibk/issues.
+The best way to send feedback is to file an issue at https://github.com/alex-ebi/EDIBLES-DR5/issues.

 If you are proposing a feature: